-Please see the Acceptable Humanities and Social Sciences section of the this website.Back to top
+Please see the Acceptable Humanities and Social Sciences section of this website.Back to top

 17. If I have not taken all required courses, could I complete any missing courses in the summer session prior to admission?

-Courses completed between the end of May and the beginning of the Pharmacy program the following January cannot normally be used to meet the admission requirements and will not normally be considered by the Admissions Committee.
+Courses completed after the end of the winter term (April/May) cannot normally be used to meet the admission requirements and will not normally be considered by the Admissions Committee.
 Students who have completed all required courses will have a competitive advantage.
-In all cases, all of the required courses must be completed before you can commence the Pharmacy program.
+In all cases, all of the required courses must be completed by the end of the spring/summer term (August) preceding the start of the Pharmacy program.
 Applicants who are missing required courses at the time of application should have a clear and feasible plan for completing them.